keep-starknet-strange/raito/docs/utreexo.md

   <img src="./img/utreexo_proof.svg" alt=""/>
 </p>

+As can be seen from the illustration, the batch proof can be much more compact because more intermediate nodes can be calculated rather than be provided.

 Implementation wise there are several things you should note:
 - Proof nodes are in the exact order you need them to verify proof/delete leaves
 - Leaf nodes might edge in (since they are not necessarily in the bottom most row), so on every step you should pick one of {leaf, proof, computed} nodes